-(3) The aggregate 24,632,413 Subordinate Voting Shares and 25,452,865 Multiple Voting Shares are held by Principal Holdco.

-Mr. Costa is considered a non-independent Director as he is a nominee of Fairfax.
-As of December 31, 2020, and prior to the appointment of Mr. Costa on March 4, 2021, V. Prem Watsa, Chairman and Chief Executive Officer of Fairfax, was a Director and Chairman of the Board.
-Mr. Lawani and Mr. Soyoye are considered non-independent Directors as they are the Co-Chief Executive Officers of the Company, owners

-- (4) Mr. McLean is considered a non-independent Director, as he is Managing Director, Middle East and Africa of Hamblin Watsa and is a nominee of Fairfax. - (5) Chair of the Governance, Compensation and Nominating Committee. - (6) Member of the Governance, Compensation and Nominating Committee. - (7) Member of the Audit Committee.(8) Chair of the Audit Committee. - (9) Mr. Wilkerson is considered a non-independent Director as he is a nominee of Fairfax and was the former Chief Executive Officer of the Company.
+- (1) Mr. Costa is considered a non-independent Director as he is a nominee of Fairfax. - (2) Mr. Lawani and Mr. Soyoye are considered non-independent Directors as they are the Co-Chief Executive Officers of the Company, owners of Principal Holdco and are nominees of Principal Holdco. - (3) Messrs.
+Lawani and Soyoye beneficially hold 24,632,413 subordinate voting shares and 25,452,865 multiple voting shares of HFP through their control of Principal Holdco.
+In addition to his beneficial ownership through Principal Holdco, Mr. Lawani directly owns 4,500 subordinate voting shares. - (4) Mr. McLean is considered a non-independent Director, as he is Managing Director, Middle East and Africa of Hamblin Watsa and is a nominee of Fairfax. - (5) Member of the Governance, Compensation and Nominating Committee (Chair Christopher D. Hodgson). - (6) Member of the Audit Committee (Chair Christopher D. Hodgson).

-As of March 5, 2021, to the Company's knowledge, the Directors and executive officers of the Company beneficially owned, directly or indirectly, or exercised control or direction over, approximately 24,452,865 Multiple Voting Shares (representing 45.9% of the outstanding Multiple Voting Shares) and 24,674,518 Subordinate Voting Shares (representing 46.0% of the outstanding Subordinate Voting Shares).
+As of March 22, 2022, to the Company's knowledge, the Directors and executive officers of the Company beneficially owned, directly or indirectly, or exercised control or direction over, approximately 25,452,865 Multiple Voting Shares (representing 45.90% of the outstanding Multiple Voting Shares) and 24,668,883 Subordinate Voting Shares (representing 46.77% of the outstanding Subordinate Voting Shares).